joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/10/06/us/ellsworth-johnson-dead.html?searchResultPosition=7

 **The Blast That Wiped Out a Family and Left Rows of Empty Homes**\
-`A missile strike on the Ukrainian village of Hroza killed at least 52 people, including every known member of one family in the area.
+`A missile strike on the Ukrainian village of Hroza killed at least 52 people, including every known member of one immediate family.
 As much as a third of the population was killed in the strike.
 “Everybody died,” one resident said.`\
 https://nytimes.com/2023/10/06/world/europe/hroza-ukraine-missile-strike.html?searchResultPosition=8

 **Am I Still Contagious?**\